salihmarangoz/UbuntuTweaks/InstallProgramsTools.md

 - Delete some folder before starting:
   - `~/.local/share/jupyter`
   - `~/.conda`
-- TODO:
-  - Code prettify and autopep8 is not working!

 ```bash
 # You can set the parameters according to your system